PonnapaliKausik7/assessment/README.md

 index.js -> It is the start point for running app and server , including connection to MySQL and Mongo DBs.
-Models -> It contains all the model objects for sequelization controllers -> It contains the backend APIs for operating DB queries. util -> It contains the sequilize classes and stuff.
+Models -> It contains all the model objects for sequelization Controllers -> It contains the backend APIs for operating DB queries. util -> It contains the sequilize classes and stuff.